celo-org/celo-monorepo/packages/cli/README.md

 > ⚠️ **Warning**
 >
-> *Installing a 3rd party plugin can be _dangerous_!
-Please always be sure that you trust the plugin provider.*
+> Installing a 3rd party plugin can be dangerous!
+Please always be sure that you trust the plugin provider.

 ## Development